pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 In Illustrator:

-1. make a new file using preset Web › Web-Large (1920x1080 px)
+1. make a new file using preset "Web › Web-Large" (1920x1080 px)
-2. add some text and a rectangle
+2. draw some text and a rectangle
 3. save it as "page1.ai" in folder "sync"

 ------------------------------